 If you decide to buy this book after reading our content, please consider clicking through our affiliate link, located within the post and in the footnote at the end.

-The Higgidy Cookbook is published by Quercus (RRP £16.99).
-A new and updated edition called Higgidy: The Cookbook was published in 2018.
+The Higgidy Cookbook was originally published by Quercus (RRP £16.99).
+A new and updated edition called Higgidy: The Cookbook was published by Mitchell Beazley in 2018.
 Kavey Eats was sent a review copy of Higgidy Cookbook by Higgidy.